Helping Where We Can

 RHS'69 is trying to help and sew and deliver masks to several hospitals looking for donations.

-There are not medical grade and will not block bacteria and viruses.
+These are not medical grade and do not block bacteria and viruses.
 But they can be used by some personnel in certain environments and they can also be worn over the valuable N95 masks to help keep them clean and last longer.